-The existing trail system within the Reserve does not provide sufficient access, in line with PBP and best practice management.
-In order to satisfy such requirements trails will need to be implemented between the Reserve and residential houses, along the northern, eastern and western edges.
+The existing trail system within the park does not provide sufficient access in line with PBP and best practice management.
+In order to satisfy requirements, trails will need to be implemented between the park and residential houses, along the northern, eastern and western edges.
 However, due to ecological and topographical constraints, as well as past planning decisions, retrospective implementation of fire trails is not considered to be practical in this case.